Squalius cephalus: Fishing for chub

 They are popular with anglers due to their readiness to feed, and thus to be caught, in almost any conditions.
 Small chub are freely biting fish which even inexperienced anglers find easy to catch.
 As they become larger, however, chub become more wary and are easily spooked by noise or visual disturbance.
 Consequently, large chub (in excess of 2 kg) are keenly sought by anglers who prefer to target specific fish.

-The British angling record for chub was broken on 16 March 2012 when Neil Steven caught a 9 lb 5 oz fish from the River Lea in Essex.
-The chub can reach a maximum length of 64–82 cm (24-31.5 in).
+The British angling record for chub was broken on 16 March 2012 when Neil Steven caught a 9 lb 5 oz fish from the River Lea in Essex, though there are several over 10 lb on the Angling Trust's Top 50 list, which have been deprecated for various reasons.
+The European record is 5.72 kg.
+The chub can reach a maximum length of 64–82 cm (24–31.5 in).

 Tackle and tactics

 Smaller chub are not too difficult to catch and on small or medium-sized rivers, a stick-float fishing approach can be adopted or even a swim-feeder and using almost any bait including maggots, luncheon meat, sweetcorn and even small lures and flies.
 Chub also eat marine derived fishmeal-based pellets and diets of wild chub diets contain 44% of these pellets.
 Catching the larger specimens however requires a patient and stealthy approach as most larger chub are caught on the smaller, clearer rivers and as a result, the angler must make their presence as subtle as possible and yet again, not a lot of tackle is required and most anglers may even set their tackle up before they get their favored spot as there is less noise from tackle being set up that may disturb the fish.
 A classic chub spot is just hanging off (or even inside) branches/bushes brushing through the water as chub are quite sensitive to sunlight and most anglers may fish at sunrise or sunset when the chub leave their entangled home.
 An angler should also look for where the current is being pushed out, causing a re-circulation pattern behind what ever is pushing the current outwards and this is where much food will wash around and where there will probably be feeding fish.
 Like with the smaller chub, a range of baits can be used but smaller baits such as maggots may attract small fish like minnows (especially on smaller rivers) so a larger bait such as luncheon meat is best used.
-In terms of the line setup, line ratings of a range of 4-8 pounds breaking-strain is ideal, less experienced anglers should use the tougher rating until they have gained knowledge about 'playing' the fish.
+In terms of the line setup, line ratings of a range of 4–8 pounds breaking-strain is ideal, less experienced anglers should use the tougher rating until they have gained knowledge about 'playing' the fish.